A Meditator is a Good Friend to Have

 When they talk about things being unconscious or subconscious, it’s not that there’s a basement in the mind where whatever happens has to be unconscious and in the dark.
 It’s simply that we’re not paying attention.
 Thoughts go flitting through the mind and then leave an imprint on the body.
 Or events in the body can have an impact on the mind.
 All too often, if we’re not aware of this, the tension builds up and results in a sense of being burdened, being weighed down.
 The Buddha’s essential insight is that much of that being burdened or weighed down is totally unnecessary.
 In fact, none of it is necessary.
 There may be stress in the body, but it doesn’t need to have an impact on the mind.

 As the Buddha says, when people are in physical pain, it’s as if they were shot by an arrow.
-And then they shoot themselves again with another arrow: the sense of being burdened or victimized by the pain.
+Then they shoot themselves again with another arrow: the sense of being burdened or victimized by the pain.
 That image has always struck me as a little too weak.
 We don’t shoot ourselves with just one extra arrow.
 We shoot ourselves with many more arrows, a whole quiver of arrows.
-And of course the act of shooting ourselves with those arrows makes the original pain even worse, to say nothing of all the pain of the extra arrows.
-So no wonder we feel burdened all the time.
+Of course, the act of shooting ourselves with those arrows makes the original pain even worse, to say nothing of all the pain of the extra arrows.
+No wonder we feel burdened all the time.
 No wonder we feel victimized, or at the very least that something is wrong.

 We were talking today about helping someone who’s dying.
 The first thing the Buddha said is to try to make sure that the person isn’t worried.
 There are two cases in the Canon.
 One is of a woman whose husband seems to be on his deathbed.
 So she goes and tells him, “Don’t worry about me.
 I’ll be able to take care of myself when you’re gone.
 Don’t worry about my financial situation.
 Don’t worry about my turning away from the Dhamma.
 In fact, I’ll be going to the monastery even more now.
 So put your mind at rest.”